-The reality is that you can’t always take your bug out bag wherever you go, especially if you’re in a hurry.
-Instead, have a minimalist backpack you can carry in a jiffy.
-Here’s how to prep that.
+Have a minimalist backpack you can carry in a jiffy.
+You can’t always take a heavy bug-out bag wherever you go, especially if you’re in a hurry.
+Here’s how to prep that!

 It’s easier to start the process sooner rather than later, especially if a day comes where you have to leave your house and most of your possessions behind.

-Becoming a minimalist can be a long process for some people.
+Becoming a minimalist can be a long and challenging process for some people.
 We assign meaning and significance to the things in our lives.

 Determine Want vs Need